Aurora-Modders/AuroraRegistry/README.md

-Easily mirrored as a registry is defined only by the presence of the following: mods.json, aurora_versions.txt, aurora_files.txt
+Easily mirrored as a registry is defined only by the presence of the following: mods.json, aurora_versions.ini, aurora_files.ini